 A special thank you to NCEF Winter Wine Festival and their Good Wheels Grant Program!
 We wouldn’t have be able to do it without you!

-The Entrepreneurship Apprenticeship Program opens the door to career paths and trades that our students may otherwise not be familiar with.
+The Entrepreneurial Apprenticeship Program opens the door to career paths and trades that our students may otherwise not be familiar with.

 The students learn basic work skills while earning paid stipends and or reward points.
 These basic skills are:

 The Junior Committee is a part of the center’s Entrepreneurial Apprenticeship Program and was established to empower and engage students in decision making in their school for rules, discipline, activities and events.
 The committee started in March 2018 with seven students and now has thirty-two committee members.
 Each of the students has a role and responsibility.
 Their store has a store manager, assistant store manager, two female sales associates, one male sales associate and a cashier.
 The store employees earn a percentage of all sales of the store and are paid in points.
 The reward program originated as a continuation of the etiquette lessons that were provided to the students at Cypress Woods Golf and Country Club to expand on their manners, confidence and career readiness.
 Mary Asta, board member and executive director of the Gargiulo Education Center states, “The changes and growth of self-esteem in these students are dramatic, in just a short period of time.”

 Students at Gargiulo are brought on experiential educational trips to broaden their horizons.
 These trips typically consist of the students touring a business and learning more about their careers.
 The students are also involved in community outreach during these educational outings.

 The students visited Cypress Woods Gold and Country club to learn about the hospitality business, etiquette and dining.

 Later the students visited Cypress Woods and continued their etiquette lessons at Sunday Brunch.
 They experienced foods such as omelettes and waffles for the first time.